cjyaras/deep-lora-transformers/README.md

-Implementation of Deep LoRA in Flax/JAX.
+Implementation of Deep LoRA in JAX + Flax.

+**This repo has been made publicly available for reproducibility, but still undergoing changes.**

 ## Setup
 1. Create and activate virtual environment